Profile information

 This small fishing village and surfing community on the northern pacific coast of Nicaragua is tropical paradise, rich with diversity that is still “off the grid” but attracts adventurous travelers and surfers from around the world.
 Spanish is the primary language spoken here, and most international travelers who visit our hotel speak English.

-Local people, expats, and travelers come together here to enjoy the beach, the waves, the estuaries, fishing, turtle release, yoga, massage, pickleball, nearby volcano boarding and hiking, fresh seafood, local beer, frozen cocktails, beautiful sunsets, and karaoke on Wednesday nights.
+Local people, expats, and travelers come together here to enjoy the beach, waves, estuaries, fishing, turtle release, yoga, massage, pickleball, nearby volcano boarding and hiking, fresh seafood, local beer, frozen cocktails, and beautiful sunsets.
 As you walk down the beach (or the one paved road that stretches only a few miles in total), you will pass unassuming personal vacation homes, hostels, small hotels, locally-owned restaurants, and surf schools on the beach.
-There are no hotel or restaurant chains, and pretty much no structures higher than two stories.
-You will see cars, trucks, buses, motorcycles, bicycles, horse-drawn wagons, and cattle all mixed together on the road - not usually in a hurry.
+There are no hotel or restaurant chains, and very few structures higher than two stories.
+You will see cars, trucks, buses, motorcycles, bicycles, pedestrians, horse carts, and cattle on the roads - not usually in a hurry.
 One of the things we love most about living here is that it feels like you are going back in time.
-It truly is tranquil.

 Languages